LucieMoulinas/pdsnd_github/README.md

 Wednesday January 12th 2022

 ### Project Title
-Bikeshare project for Udacity ND 1
+Bikeshare project for Udacity NanoDegree 1

 ### Description
 This project contains a Python script enabling the user to explore bike rentals data in 3 US cities.

 ### Files used
 3 csv files are used :
   chicago.csv
   new_york_city.csv
   washington.csv

 ### Credits
-This project was made possible thanks to the Udacity plateform in the NanoDegree "Programming for Data Science with Python" The original repository for this project was https://github.com/udacity/pdsnd_github
+This project was made possible thanks to the Udacity plateform in the NanoDegree "Programming for Data Science with Python"
+The original repository for this project was https://github.com/udacity/pdsnd_github